2016 Portugal wildfires

-The 2016 Portugal wildfires are a series of wildfires that burned across mainland Portugal and the Madeira archipelago in the north Atlantic Ocean during August 2016 that prompted the evacuation of more than one thousand people and destroyed at least 37 homes near Funchal on Madeira island.
-Flights were also disrupted at Cristiano Ronaldo International Airport due to high levels of smoke.
+The 2016 Portugal wildfires were a series of wildfires that burned across mainland Portugal and the Madeira archipelago in the North Atlantic Ocean during August 2016.
+The fires caused over one thousand people to evacuate and destroyed at least 37 homes near Funchal on Madeira Island.
+Flights at Cristiano Ronaldo International Airport were also disrupted due to high levels of smoke.

-At least seven major fires were burning out of control in the north of Portugal on August 9, according to officials, the fire of Arouca and S.Pedro do Sul was the biggest.
+At least seven major fires were reported to be out of control in northern Portugal on 9 August.
+According to officials, the fires in Arouca and São Pedro do Sul were the biggest.
+Over 4,200 firefighters backed by 30 aircraft battled fires across the mainland.

-The authorities say around 3,000 firefighters are trying to extinguish hundreds of forest fires across the country.

 An emergency was declared in Portugal's northern Norte Region as firefighters battled numerous wildfires.